Here's why you never saw Don Knotts faint on The Andy Griffith Show

 We watched his eyes bulge, his hands shake, his gun misfire, his knees wobble, and his voice tremble, but we never once, in the history of The Andy Griffith Show, saw Barney Fife faint.

 Here's something you may not know about The Andy Griffith Show.
-Series co-creator Aaron Ruben was the guy you have to thank for making sure that the characters on the show were written to be consistently funny.
+Series co-creator Aaron Ruben was the guy you could thank for making sure that the characters on the show were written to be consistently funny.

-As documented in the Journal of Pop Culture, Andy Griffith once said that Ruben "saw to it that perfectly suited material was provided" for Andy and Barney so that the humor of the show would be in perfect balance between the two actors and their unique capabilities.
+As documented in the Journal of Pop Culture, Andy Griffith once said that Ruben "saw to it that perfectly suited material was provided" for Andy and Barney so that the humor of the show would perfectly balance the two actors and their unique capabilities.

 A good example of Ruben's careful consideration of what made the comedic duo work is the fact that he would not allow any writer to make Don Knotts faint as Barney Fife.

-In the memorable fourth season episode "The Haunted House," Barney's gun misfires, and the episode writer Harvey Bullock thought it would be really funny if Barney fainted at the sound of his own gunshot.
+In the memorable fourth season episode "The Haunted House," Barney's gun misfires, and the episode's writer, Harvey Bullock, thought it would be really funny if Barney fainted at the sound of his own gunshot.

 "I don't think he'd better faint,” Ruben explained to Bullock, "because if he faints this week, he'll have to faint funny next week, then next time he will have to faint funnier, and soon the credibility of the character is gone."